kilaulena/couchdb-http-api-docs/couch_js_class_methods.markdown

 ### CouchDB.logout()

 ### Description
-Does a DELETE request on "_session".
+Does a DELETE request to "_session".

 ### Results
 The [session's](/session) user name is set to null and the custom role is removed from the roles array.